 "Do it then," he whispered.
 "Or do you want your bloody lapdog to do some tricks before you put him down?"

-She lowered her hand.
-Laid the stake on the ground.
-Looked down.
+She set the stake on the ground and looked down.
 "We're quite a pair."

 She looked up.
 Her eyes brimmed with tears that she blinked back fiercely.
 "You and me.
 A pair of losers."